simmons2714/AESTube/Readme.md

 | -w                               |Local files
 | --start_time=                    |Start of the split in seconds |✔
 | --end_time=                      |Start of the split in seconds |✔

+## Update
+So now with the power of convert.sh and deconvert.sh the audio file is mixed up.
+This is done by reversing the right audio track, splitting the file by 7 second intervals, and shuffling the order of the parts and bringing them back together.

+Also I added the all 88 keys of the piano in the A4(440HZ) scale.
+So in theory both of these should create a stronger encryption.

+The way I shuffled the files is by using the shuf command.
+So in a way it's like a really jank(but not really) public key encryption because you need to give the other person adjlist.txt created from convert.sh in order for them to decrypt the file or text.

 ## TODO
 Use stereo instead of mono